M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 c is initialized using the Pythagorean theorem.

-Exercise

-Compute the volume of a sphere with radius 5 using dynamic initialization.
+Exercise:Compute the volume of a sphere with radius 5 using dynamic initialization.

 4.3 Scope and Lifetime of Variables